joelneely/salemspencer/README.md

 43 | 16 | 14 | 16.282357294s
 44 | 16 | 41 | 22.592319016s
 45 | 16 | 99 | 31.730036466s

+### To-do

+* I failed to move all of the constant declarations from ssmain.go to ssdata/ssset.go, so need to fix that.
+* The current implementation of SSSet uses slices (`[]uint8`), which prevents the use of a hashmap to store previously-found sets.
+I previously made a quick-and-dirty stab at replacing the data slice with an array, but it was too dirty to work, so I backed it out.
+I believe that fixing this issue will improve performance.